CMSgov/beneficiary-fhir-data/ops/k8s/README.md

 All three of these programs are intended to be deployed using their corresponding run script in `/apps/utils/scripts`.
 These scripts have been modified to include a `-k` command line option that directs the script to configure the program using the simulated SSM in the cluster and then deploy the app using resources in this directory.

+The other two are required only for local deployment:

+* postgres: A simple postgresql 14 service using a small persistent volume.
+* localstack: A simulator for S3, SSM, and SQS.

+These are installed using normal `helm install` commands as described later in this document.

 ## Getting Started

 For local development you need to have either Rancher Desktop or Docker Desktop installed and kubernetes enabled.
-You also must have `kubectl` and `docker` commands installed and in your PATH.
-It is possible that other kubernetes distributions will work as well but only Rancher Desktop has been tested so far.
+You also must have `helm`, `kubectl` and `docker` commands installed and in your PATH.
+It is possible that other kubernetes distributions will work as well but only Rancher Desktop and Docker Desktop have been tested so far.

+Docker Desktop has Kubernetes support built in but you need to enable it.
+To do so go to: `Options > Kubernetes` then check the `Enable Kubernetes` box and restart.

 ### Special Notes for Rancher Desktop

-Be sure to use the versions of `kubectl` and `docker` installed by Rancher Desktop.
+Be sure to use the versions of `helm`, `kubectl` and `docker` installed by Rancher Desktop.
 These are installed in `$HOME/.rd/bin` on Mac when using `brew install rancher` to install RD.
 Also be sure to set your docker context to point to Rancher Desktop rather than the default.
 Unset the `DOCKER_HOST` environment variable if you have it set since it overrides the docker context setting.

 There are known issues with running testcontainers inside of RD.
 You may need to run normal builds in a shell using colima directly and limit your use of the shell using Rancher Desktop to running the applications and interacting with kubernetes.